cocos/cocos-docs/en/scripting/pooling.md

 # Pooling

+> Proofreader: finscn

-Creating and destroying node and component instance (with `cc.instantiate` and `node.destroy` during runtime is very inefficient and can cause frame rate to drop if there're too many of those going on.
+Creating and destroying node and component instance (with `cc.instantiate` and `node.destroy`) during runtime is very inefficient and can cause frame rate to drop if there're too many of those going on.
 We recommend to only create node and component instance in `onLoad` life cycle callback during scene initialization, and only destroy them at scene switching.
 If we are making a game with lots of dynamically generated and destroyed enemies and bullets, how can we keep the performance cost of instance creating and destroying from messing up our framerate?
 It would be a perfect case for node pooling to shine.

 ## Node Pool